Álamos is a town in Álamos Municipality in the Mexican state of Sonora, in northwestern Mexico.

 At one time this Cultural Center on Guadalupe Hill was the “Carcel”, the jail.
-Now the Cultural Center serves as educational center as well as an auditorium for public events including expositions, readings, conferences and concerts.
+Now the Cultural Center serves as an educational center as well as an auditorium for public events including expositions, readings, conferences, and concerts.
 The Center is committed to serving the needs of all ages and levels of ability.

 Casa de Maria Felix Museum

 A collection of artifacts discovered on the original birthplace of Mexico’s legendary and internationally renowned movie actress.
 Artifacts have been relocated to the private home of Linda Barondes.